-One Million Bones is a large-scale social arts practice, which means we combine education, hands-on art making, and public installations to raise awareness of ongoing genocides and mass atrocities in places like Sudan, South Sudan, the Democratic Republic of the Congo, Somalia and Burma.
+One Million Bones is a large-scale social arts practice, combining education, hands-on art making, and public installations to raise awareness of ongoing genocides and mass atrocities in places like Sudan, South Sudan, the Democratic Republic of the Congo, Somalia and Burma.

-You may also have a biodegradable bone made in your name for a donation of $5.
-We will create the bone for you and place it on your behalf on the National Mall.
+Supporters also had biodegradable bones made in their name for a donation of $5.
+The bones will be placed in their honor on the National Mall.